David Skaggs: Early career

 Skaggs spent three years on active duty in the United States Marine Corps, including service in Vietnam with the 1st Marine Division and assignments on Okinawa and at Marine Corps Headquarters in Washington, DC.
 Upon discharge from active duty in 1971, he remained in the Marine Reserves until 1978, attaining the rank of Major.
 Skaggs practiced law briefly in New York City and, after military service, in Boulder, Colorado.

 Skaggs first became involved in politics as a Democratic Party volunteer and officer in 1971.
-In 1974, he was hired as an aide to United States Representative Timothy Wirth of Colorado, a position he held until 1977.
+In 1974, he was hired as an aide to United States Representative Tim Wirth of Colorado, a position he held until 1977.

 U.S. House of Representatives

 He ran successfully for a seat in the Colorado House of Representatives in 1980, and he served three terms—two as Minority Leader—before running for Congress.
 Skaggs was a six-term member of the United States House of Representatives and was a delegate to the Democratic National Convention in 1984, 1988, 1992 and 1996.

 While in the House, he served initially on the Science, Space & Technology Committee and the Public Works & Transportation Committee, before winning a seat on the Appropriations Committee in 1991.
 He also served six years (1993–99) on the House Permanent Select Committee on Intelligence.
 During his tenure in office, Skaggs became a voice for civility in politics.
 He and Representative Ray LaHood were founding co-chairs of the House Bi-Partisan Retreat, first held in 1997 and designed to encourage civility and comity in the House; the retreats continued through 2003.
 He was also co-founder of the Constitutional Forum (with Representative Jim Leach), a series of seminars with distinguished guest lecturers who led member discussions of constitutional issues.
 During the 104th Congress, Skaggs was Chairman of the Democratic Study Group, the principal policy and reform organization of House Democrats.

 Skaggs had a strong environmental record while in Congress.
 During his tenure in office, he sponsored 42 bills, three of which were successfully enacted, including the Colorado Wilderness Act of 1993, legislation that designated certain lands in the State of Colorado as components of the National Wilderness Preservation System.
-Skaggs also co-sponsored the Energy Act of 1992 that, among other things, amended utility laws to increase clean energy use and improve overall energy efficiency in the United States and mandated installation of low flush toilets in all new homes.
+Skaggs also co-sponsored the Energy Policy Act of 1992 that, among other things, amended utility laws to increase clean energy use and improve overall energy efficiency in the United States and mandated installation of low flush toilets in all new homes.
 Additionally, Skaggs was a co-sponsor of the Americans with Disabilities Act of 1990, outlawing discrimination based on disability.